 In 2022, Iowa’s commercial casinos had over $216 million in annual payroll.

 State tax revenue funds significant projects, including community tourism, state park infrastructure, workforce training and development, construction projects, conservation efforts, and more.

 Last year, Iowa’s commercial casinos purchased $239 million of products and services from Iowa-based businesses.
 Plus, 87% of casinos’ total expenditure on products, supplies and services went to Iowa-based vendors.

 Iowa’s commercial casinos support Iowa’s agricultural industry by purchasing millions of pounds of beef, chicken and turkey, thousands of gallons of milk, and several million eggs yearly.

 WANT TO KNOW MORE?

-Please feel free to contact us regarding any questions or concerns you may have.
+Contact us with any questions or concerns.
 Thank you for your interest in the site and the Iowa Gaming Association.